A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 Statue of Liberty

-You can get your tickets months in advance, even when they are not available on official sites yet (perfect if you want to plan ahead) and you can cancel in a click up to 24 yours before your visit and get your money back almost immediately.
+You can get your tickets months in advance (much like on the official website) and you can cancel in a click up to 24 yours before your visit and get your money back almost immediately.

 Offline